-All operative clauses begin with, "THEREFORE BE IT RESOLVED THAT the Canadian Association of Chiefs of Police...".
-This usually then followed with either “requests" or “is opposed to…”.
+All operative clauses begin with “THEREFORE BE IT RESOLVED THAT” the Canadian Association of Chiefs of Police…”.
+Usually, this is then followed by either “requests…” or “is opposed to…”.

-In the case of operative clauses which are requests, usually requesting an action by a minister, it is imperative that this request be directed to the proper minister.
+In the case of operative clauses which consist of requests, usually requesting an action by a minister, it is imperative that this request be directed to the proper minister.
 That is, the minister having jurisdiction over the legislation in question.
-Also, when referring to the minister, use the phrase, "the Minister of" rather than the individual’s name.
+Also, when referring to the minister, use the phrase “the Minister of…” rather than the individual’s name.

 Keep it simple.
 Keep it action oriented.
 And keep it free of ambiguous terms.

 To be submitted with each resolution.
-This provides background information for CACP members and the members of the Resolutions Committee.
+This provides background information for CACP members and the members of the Resolution sub-committee.

-Outline how the sponsor is going to move the resolution forward until implemented.
-Sponsor responsible for providing to the association, Executive Director a yearly status report in August of each year.
+Outline how the sponsor is going to move the resolution forward until implementation is complete.
+The sponsor is responsible for providing the association’s Executive Director with a yearly status report in August of each year.

 April 1st of each year.
-This allows sufficient time for resolutions to be considered by the Resolutions Committee, translated and packaged.
-After this date, resolutions will not be accepted by the National office.
-Only urgent matters, addressed in a resolution format and with the approval of the Board of Directors, may be tabled at the AGM.
+This allows sufficient time for resolutions to be considered by the Resolution sub-committee, to be translated and to be packaged.
+After this date, resolutions will not be accepted by the CACP National Office.
+Only urgent matters, addressed in a resolution format and with the approval of the Board of Directors, may be tabled at the Annual General Meeting (AGM).